carlcassar/carlcassar/resources/markdown/How My Blog Has Evolved Over the Years - A Look Back at the Wayback Machine.md

 title: "Evolution of My Blog: A Wayback Machine Retrospective"
 slug:
 author: Carl Cassar
 description: Today I launched a new version of this blog.
-It got me thinking that I've been at this for a long time and have updated the design and functionality many times.
-I thought it would be fun to take a look at how this site has changed over time by using the Wayback Machine at archive.org
+I thought it would be fun to take a look at how this site has changed over time by using the Wayback Machine
 tags:
   - blogging
   - meta